 Want to make Japanese cuisine like a seasoned pro?
 There are lots of cooking courses and food tours in Tokyo.
 Learn to make sushi, bentō (boxed lunch), udon and wagashi (Japanese sweets) at Buddha Bellies, take part in a course led by professional chefs and discover how to make vegetarian dishes, shōjin-ryōri (temple food) and soba noodles at Tokyo Cook, or head out on a market tour with A Taste of Culture.

 You will never run out of things to do in Tokyo.
 From art museums to architecture and design, parks and photo opportunities, there is something on every corner of this fabulous city.

 To get a feel for Tokyo’s natural beauty, head to Yoyogi Park, where cherry blossoms are resplendent in spring and its gink tree forest shimmers with gold in the autumn.
 City life slows down just a touch in this former Olympic village, which also served as a military parade ground and barracks for American soldiers after the Second World War.

-Close to the Yoyogi Park is the Meiji Jingu Shrine, established in 1920 and dedicated to Emperor Meiji who helped to open Japan up to the west.
-As impressive as anything else is its 40-foot gate, made of 1,500-year-old cypress.
+Close to the Yoyogi Park is the Meiji Jingu Shrine.
+Established in 1920, the shrine is dedicated to Emperor Meiji who helped to open Japan up to the west.
 At the main shrine buildings, you may show respect by bowing twice, clapping your hands twice, making a wish then bowing once more.
-You may be lucky enough to catch a traditional Japanese wedding procession.